What defects make verandas and decks potentially dangerous.

 Learn how decks and verandas with dangerous defects can be dangerous if not checked and maintained on a regular basis.
 QBIS.

-Here are some examples of Queenslander style houses with veranda’s built using a similar method of construction to a deck that collapsed in recent years, at Ascot, a eastern suburb of Brisbane.
+Here are some examples of Queenslander style houses with veranda’s built using a similar method of construction to a deck that collapsed in recent years, in Ascot, a eastern suburb of Brisbane.
 With some tips on what to look for and how to maintain.